 Outsourcing helped them establish their brand as a messaging software that feels different, looks different, and sounds different.

-Canada’s largest newspaper company Toronto Star has also experienced industry-wide challenges that came with the rise of the latest technology.
-This led them to outsource some of their services to different countries.
+Canada’s largest newspaper company Toronto Star has also experienced industry-wide challenges that came with the rise of the new technology.
+This led them to outsource some of their services to BPO companies in different countries.

 In 2009, the Star initially announced its plans of outsourcing design and layout services.
 This faced backlash and negative reactions from its workers and other companies, which led them to issue an apology and halt their plans for a while.